40 Years of Internet in Italy: an Event at CNR to Celebrate!

 08.04.2026

-CNR is preparing to celebrate a landmark occasion: April 30, 1986, was no ordinary date, but the day of Italy’s first connection to the Internet, with the first “ping” sent from the research center of the then CNUCE at CNR in Pisa, marking Italy’s entry into the global network.
-This milestone placed the country fourth in Europe among connected nations, after the United Kingdom, Norway, and Germany.
+CNR is preparing to celebrate a landmark occasion: April 30 is no ordinary date.
+It was on this day, in 1986, that Italy made its first connection to the Internet.
+The first “ping,” sent from the CNR’s CNUCE research center in Pisa, marked Italy’s entry into the global network.
+An achievement that made Italy the fourth country in Europe among connected nations, after the United Kingdom, Norway, and Germany.

-On April 30, 2026, the National Research Council of Italy (CNR) will celebrate 40 years of Internet in Italy, a landmark anniversary for the country’s digital history.
-The event, which will have a high-level scientific and institutional focus, will take place at the CNR Auditorium in Pisa, with the participation of local authorities, the CNR President Andrea Lenzi, and numerous representatives from the research and innovation sectors, particularly experts in artificial intelligence and quantum technologies.
+On April 30, 2026, the National Research Council of Italy (CNR) will celebrate 40 years of the Internet in Italy, a landmark anniversary in the country’s digital history.
+The event, with a high-level scientific and institutional focus, will take place at the CNR Auditorium in Pisa, with the participation of local authorities, CNR President Andrea Lenzi, and numerous representatives from the research and innovation sectors, particularly experts in artificial intelligence and quantum technologies.

-That first “ping” was not just a milestone, but the beginning of a path of innovation that continues to this day: over a decade later, CNUCE was dissolved, giving rise to two new CNR institutes, the Institute of Information Science and Technologies "Alessandro Faedo" (ISTI) and the Institute of Informatics and Telematics (IIT), which inherited its legacy and today serve as reference points in research on Internet and its evolutions
+That first “ping” was not just a milestone, but the beginning of a path of innovation that continues to this day with the Institute of Informatics and Telematics (CNR-IIT), which is now a leading CNR center for research on the Internet and its evolution.

-Building on the expertise developed in this pioneering context, in 1987, the U.S. authorities that had been overseeing - and continue to oversee - the Internet entrusted the CNUCE with the management of the national .it domain: the registration of the first Italian domain, “cnuce.cnr.it,” officially marked the establishment of the .it Registry, which is still managed by CNR-IIT today.
-The Registry now includes over 3.5 million domains and ranks seventh among European registries in terms of the number of registered domains.
+Building on the expertise developed in this pioneering context, in 1987, the U.S. authorities that had been overseeing - and continue to oversee - the Internet entrusted the CNUCE with the management of the national .it domain: the registration of the first Italian domain, “cnuce.cnr.it,” officially marked the establishment of the Registro .it, which is still managed by CNR-IIT today.
+Registro .it now includes over 3.5 million domains and ranks seventh among European registries in terms of the number of registered domains.

 On the occasion of the April 30th celebration, CNR and Pisa are not just looking back at history but also forward to the future: forty years after its inception, the Internet is no longer merely a communication infrastructure, but a dynamic and intelligent system at the center of the technological, industrial, and geopolitical challenges of tomorrow